boonemiller/Ray-Tracer/README.md

 Added features on top of the basic ray tracer include random sample per pixel anti-aliasing, multithreading support, a bvh acceleration structure, temporal denoising, and soft shadows.
 I described the features of the ray-tracer and included a performance report of multithreading the ray tracer on three different Intel processors.

+I also wrote a GPU accelerated implementation of a ray tracer located here https://github.com/boonemiller/CudaRayTracer

 ![alt text](https://raw.githubusercontent.com/boonemiller/Ray-Tracer/master/RayTracer/16AA.bmp)

 ### Phong-shading